-Every year, the Society makes available up to four bursaries that include a grant of up to £500 (GBP) and the waiving of attendance fees to the event the recipient will be presenting at.
-The grant is intended to aid towards travel and accommodation expenses.
+Every year, the Society makes available up to four Bursaries that include a grant of up to £500 (GBP) towards the cost of travel to the event and accommodation costs, as well as covering the attendance fees to the event at which the recipient will be presenting.

-Bursary applications open following the release of the Call for Papers for the events listed above, with at least two lots of applications considered each year.
+Bursary applications open shortly after the release of the Call for Papers for each event.

-The Educational Travel Bursary is available to graduate students pursuing an MA, MSc, MRes, MPhil, DPhil, PhD or equivalent degree from a recognised higher education institution; and who have received an acceptance letter to present a paper at the Tolkien Society Seminar, Oxonmoot or a special event with a conference component.
+The Tolkien Society Bursary is available to graduate students pursuing an MA, MSc, MRes, MPhil, DPhil, PhD or equivalent degree from a recognised higher education institution; and whose paper is accepted to be presented at the Tolkien Society Seminar, Oxonmoot or a special event with a conference component.

 Each candidate can only submit one application per year.

 - the title of their paper;